fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/theory.md

 |`/node_modules/pkg/index.d.cts`|||CJS|File extension|

 When the input file extension is `.mts` or `.cts`, TypeScript knows to treat that file as an ES module or CJS module, respectively, because Node.js will treat the output `.mjs` file as an ES module or the output `.cjs` file as a CJS module.
 When the input file extension is `.ts`, TypeScript has to consult the nearest `package.json` file to determine the module format, because this is what Node.js will do when it encounters the output `.js` file.
 (Notice that the same rules apply to the `.d.cts` and `.d.ts` declaration files in the `pkg` dependency: though they will not produce an output file as part of this compilation, the presence of a `.d.ts` file *implies* the existence of a corresponding `.js` file—perhaps created when the author of the `pkg` library ran `tsc` on an input `.ts` file of their own—which Node.js must interpret as an ES module, due to its `.js` extension and the presence of the `"type": "module"` field in `/node_modules/pkg/package.json`.
-Declaration files are covered in more detail in a [later section ↗](https://www.typescriptlang.org/docs/handbook/modules/theory.html#the-role-of-declaration-files).)
+Declaration files are covered in more detail in a [later section](/typescript/5.2/modules-reference/theory#the-role-of-declaration-files).)

 The detected module format of input files is used by TypeScript to ensure it emits the output syntax that Node.js expects in each output file.
 If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node.js would crash when parsing the file.
 If TypeScript were to emit `/main.mjs` with `require` calls, Node.js would crash during evaluation.
 Beyond emit, the module format is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.